 - Detailed descriptions should be included on every product page.
 Multiple images, information about materials, colors, and other details are all a good idea.
 Show your customers what they’ll be receiving in order to set accurate expectations.

-- Be sure to make your various store policies easy to find on your website, including any of the following that apply to your business type: a refund policy, a shipping and/or pickup policy, a return policy, and a cancellation policy.
+- Make your various store policies easy to find on your website, including any of the following that apply to your business type: a refund policy, a shipping policy with estimated dates, a store pickup policy, a return policy, and a cancellation policy.

 - Some products or services are restricted by law.
 Disclosing these restrictions, if they exist, and how they might impact customers is important.